A motorcycle accident can change life as you know it.

 If you need ongoing or future medical care because of these injuries, that can raise the cost of a motorcycle accident astronomically.
 Some motorcyclists suffer such severe injuries that they’ll need round-the-clock professional healthcare, possibly long-term or even for the rest of their lives.
 That’s a big expense.

-For the more than 5,000 families who lose a loved one to a motorcycle collision each year, medical bills may be the least of the costs.
+For the nearly 5,000 families who lose a loved one to a motorcycle collision each year, medical bills may be the least of the costs.
 The future with your loved one that you lost because of the crash was priceless.

 There’s no clear way to put a dollar amount on the milestones and experiences you’ll never get to share with that person, the affection you’ll never again show or receive.
 What is clear is that you deserve some level of compensation for all of the ways your life has changed now that your family member is gone – even if money alone is, in this case, a painfully inadequate form of restitution.